-It is no secret that Australia is full of incredible locations.
-A land of natural beauty and extreme contrasts, there is something for everyone.
-Whether you prefer a luxurious oceanside escape or a digital detox in the desert landscapes, there really is no shortage of luxury lodges in Australia.
-So if you’re looking for inspiration to plan your next trip, look no further than our top picks for the best luxury accommodations throughout the country.
+It’s no secret that Australia is full of incredible locations.
+A land of natural beauty and extreme contrasts, there’s something for everyone, whether you prefer a luxurious oceanside escape or a digital detox in the desert.
+There’s no shortage of luxury lodges in Australia, so if you’re looking for inspiration for your next trip, here are our top picks for the best remote luxury lodges throughout the country.
+Post updated July 2026.

 Qualia, Queensland

-Surrounded by the Great Barrier Reef and all of its beauty, there really is nowhere that quite compares to the exclusive Qualia resort on Hamilton Island.
-Situated at the northern tip of the island, Qualia has become synonymous with a luxury island escape and as such, has quickly made a name for itself in being one of Australia’s most exclusive luxury lodges.
-With private pavilions nestled into the natural landscape, you’ll really feel as if you have these incredible views all to yourself.
-Some of the pavilions also come with private pools, which will give you all the reasons to stay inside your villa and soak up the sunshine from the privacy of your oversized deck.
+Surrounded by the Great Barrier Reef and all its beauty, there’s really nowhere that quite compares to the exclusive qualia resort on Hamilton Island.
+Situated at the northern tip of the island, qualia has become synonymous with a luxury island escape, and has quickly made a name for itself as one of Australia’s most exclusive luxury lodges.
+With private pavilions nestled into the natural landscape, you’ll feel as if you have these incredible views all to yourself.
+Some pavilions also come with private pools, giving you every reason to stay in and soak up the sunshine from the privacy of your own deck.

 Lizard Island, Queensland

-After a one hour scenic flight over the Great Barrier Reef from Cairns, you will arrive at the incredible oasis that is Lizard Island.
-This is without a doubt one of the most isolated lodges in our line up, which gives you all the more reason to book a stay here if you’re in need of an escape from reality.
-Being the only resort on the island, guests are afforded extreme privacy.
-There are a total of twenty-four pristine white sand beaches to explore, so you can rest assured you will never feel crowded on the island.
-Plus, you can snorkel right off any one of the beaches and enjoy the Great Barrier Reef right at your fingertips.
+After a one-hour scenic flight over the Great Barrier Reef from Cairns, you’ll arrive at the incredible oasis that is Lizard Island.
+This is without a doubt one of the most isolated lodges in our lineup, all the more reason to book a stay here if you need an escape from reality.
+As the only resort on the island, guests are afforded extreme privacy, with 24 pristine white sand beaches to explore and the Great Barrier Reef right off almost any one of them.

 Saffire, Tasmania

-Over on the East Coast of Tasmania lies the most exclusive lodge on offer and one the most incredible settings to match.
-With a backdrop of the Hazards, Saffire at Freycinet is one of the most scenic lodges in the entire country.
-But it doesn’t stop there.
-The food philosophy at Saffire Tasmania is to take guests on a gastronomic journey through some of the foods the island is most famous for.
-So you can expect plenty of seafood delicacies included throughout your stay, as well as freshly harvested fruit and vegetables, famous local leatherwood honey and of course a generous selection of Tasmanian wines.
-If you’re looking for an all-inclusive lodge that takes care of everything from start to finish, this is one for the books.
-Just be sure to book in advance as this is currently one of the most sought after stays in Australia.
+On Tasmania’s East Coast lies one of the most exclusive lodges in the country, with a setting to match.
+Set against a backdrop of the Hazards, Saffire Freycinet is one of the most scenic lodges anywhere in Australia.
+The food philosophy here takes guests on a gastronomic journey through the island’s most celebrated produce, expect plenty of seafood, freshly harvested fruit and vegetables, famous local leatherwood honey, and a generous selection of Tasmanian wines.
+Saffire also partners with Save the Tasmanian Devil, giving guests the chance to see Tasmanian devils in a natural habitat as part of their stay.
+If you want an all-inclusive lodge that takes care of everything from start to finish, this is one for the books, just be sure to book well ahead, as it’s consistently one of the most sought-after stays in Australia.

 Capella Lodge, New South Wales

-As one of the smallest lodges in our lineup of the best luxury lodges in Australia, Capella Lodge is an idyllic island dream.
-You can expect privacy, seclusion and a hands-on approach to ensuring guests’ needs are met and exceeded throughout their stay.
-Best of all, the lodge is tucked away in the dramatic Lord Howe Island, one of Australia’s best kept secrets.
-The island is home to an array of day hikes, ranging in difficulty, so be sure to make the most of the adventures on offer on land.
-Elsewhere there is plenty to see and explore underwater, rounding out this lodge as one of the best Australia has to offer.
+One of the smallest lodges in our lineup, Capella Lodge is an idyllic island dream.
+Expect privacy, seclusion, and a hands-on approach to ensuring every guest’s needs are met and exceeded.
+The lodge is tucked away on the dramatic Lord Howe Island, one of Australia’s best-kept secrets, home to an array of day hikes ranging widely in difficulty, plus plenty to see and explore underwater.

-Nestled in an ancient landscape with millions of years of history and geological activity, Arkaba is the Flinders Ranges crowning jewel.
-This incredible landscape is where your worries come to escape you, as you’ll be sure to leave feeling more connected to nature than ever.
-The lodge offers accommodation at the homestead or if you’re feeling adventurous you can embark on a multi-day trek throughout the conservancy.
-The land was once used as an old farming station, but has now been restored to is more natural beauty with a focus on conservation and connection to the land.
-So if you’re wishing to escape the daily grind, this is one of the best lodges in Australia to do so in an authentic and unforgettable way.
+Nestled in an ancient landscape with millions of years of geological history, Arkaba is the Flinders Ranges’ crowning jewel.
+This is where your worries come to escape you, and you’ll leave feeling more connected to nature than ever.
+The lodge offers accommodation at the homestead, or for the more adventurous, a multi-day trek throughout the conservancy.
+The land was once a working farming station and has since been restored to its natural beauty with a focus on conservation.
+If you’re wishing to escape the daily grind, this is one of the most authentic and unforgettable ways to do it.

 Pretty Beach House, New South Wales

-With just four private pavilions on offer, Pretty Beach House is the smallest and thus most curated guest experience on offer.
-You can expect to be looked after from the moment you arrive, with a small team that are always on hand to ensure guests have an unforgettable experience.
-But what we really love about this lodge is the recognition and respect for the traditional custodians of the land.
-As you arrive, guests are greeted by a traditional smoke ceremony with song, dance and dreamtime stories told by an elder.
-This experience is truly grounding and will leave you feeling more connected to the land we know today as Australia.
+With just four private pavilions, Pretty Beach House offers the smallest and most curated guest experience on this list.
+Expect to be looked after from the moment you arrive, with a small team always on hand to ensure an unforgettable stay.
+What we really love about this lodge is its recognition and respect for the traditional custodians of the land, guests are greeted on arrival with a traditional smoke ceremony, song, dance, and dreamtime stories told by an elder.
+It’s a genuinely grounding experience that will leave you feeling more connected to the land we know today as Australia.

 Longitude 131, Northern Territory